Azure/PSRule.Rules.Azure/docs/rules/en/Azure.Resource.UseTags.md

 A well defined tagging approach improves the management, billing and automation operations of resources.
 When planning tags, identify information that is meaningful to business and technical staff.

+Azure provides several built-in policies to managed tags.
+Using these policies help enforce a tagging standard can reduce overall management Resource tags can be inherited from subscriptions or resource groups using Azure Policy.

 ## RECOMMENDATION

 Consider tagging resources using a standard convention.
-Identify mandatory and optional tags then tag all resources using this standard.
+Identify mandatory and optional tags then tag all resources and resource groups using this standard.

+Also consider using Azure Policy to enforce mandatory tags.

+### NOTES

+Azure Policy includes the following built-in policies to enforce tagging:

+- Require a tag on resources
+- Require a tag on resource groups

 ## LINKS